Elvin-Va/Ask-IT-Backend/README.md

 Backend for asking and aswering questions built with NodeJS, Express, JSX, ES6, passport, sequelize, postgress database, JWT Authentication ...

-To run it locally in the project directory, run:
+To run it locally in the project directory run:

 ### `npm install`

-to install all dependecies.
+to install all dependencies.

 Provide in .env DATABASE_URL and JWT_SECRET that can be any value.